-Mosquito Net: Many volunteer locations are in warm, tropical countries.
+Mosquito Net (India/Ghana): Many volunteer locations are in warm, tropical countries.
 With this hot and humid weather comes lots of mosquitos.
 To avoid waking up covered head to toe in mosquito bites, which would make for a very uncomfortable trip, we highly suggest bringing a mosquito net along on your trip.
+You will also need to take malaria medication when travelling to Ghana.

-Insect Repellent: The mosquitos will be just as active in the day time as they are at night.
+Insect Repellent: The mosquitos as well as other nasties will be just as active in the day time as they are at night.
 So, be sure to bring lots of insect repellent to fend off the bugs while you’re on the go.
+We recommend buying high quality DEET, and locally produced insect repellant is usually the best, but make sure you have some for arrival.

 Sunscreen: The sun will be strong, and even in long sleeved tops and trousers, you’ll still face some exposure.
 We advise bringing sunscreen to protect your face, neck, hands and any other exposed areas.
-This will also be useful if you don’t always follow our excellent advice and wind up wearing short sleeved tops or shorts during your trip.
+This will also be useful if you don’t always follow our excellent advice and wind up wearing short sleeved tops or shorts during your trip or during your free time.

 Plug Adaptor: You will likely want to bring your phone or other electronic devices on the trip.
 If you do (and you should!), you will also need to bring a plug adaptor so you can charge your phone and other electronics at the end of the day.